Funcya/Egg-Defense-Game/README.md

 To run the game, use the terminal command: ./mittspel.exe

-You can find a short trailer of the game below.
+You can find a short trailer of the game with sound below.
 Please note that the video is compressed due to GitHub’s 10MB file size limit.